 - This means you have two apps in development.

-- It also means that you have access to two sets of specialised experts.
+- It also means that you have access to two sets of specialized experts.

 - These experts can also work together, comparing notes and ensuring your apps are on-brand.